mankek/Humanin/README.md

 Each sequence in the designated matrix file is lined up and for each position the count unique amino acid value is calculated.
 This count is then used to generate a probability associated with that particular amino acid at that particular position.
-These probabilities are stored in a dataframe which is then referenced for identifying the most probable humanin sequence within a peptide sequence.
+These probabilities are stored in a dataframe which is then referenced for identifying the most probable _Humanin_ sequence within a peptide sequence.

-#### Identifying Humanin
+#### Identifying _Humanin_

 Once a sequence has been translated, each frame sequence is iterated through in 25 aa windows (step of 1) and the probability associated with each amino acid at that particular position is obtained from the probability matrix; if the amino acid has no associated probability at that that position (meaning none of the matrix sequences had that aa at that position) the amino acid is given the minimum possible non-zero probability.
-These probabilities are multiplied together to identify the probability of the subsequence being a humanin motif; the subsequence with the highest probability is returned as the 25 aa-long humanin motif for that frame.
+These probabilities are multiplied together to identify the probability of the subsequence being a _Humanin_ motif; the subsequence with the highest probability is returned as the 25 aa-long _Humanin_ motif for that frame.